apache/camel-website/content/blog/2023/05/camel-debezium-quarkus/index.md

 <img src="architecture.png" width="840" height="170">
 </p>

-Camel includes components for Debezium in its implementation which allows to use it inside Apache Camel as a consumer endpoint which allows to run the [Debezium engine in an embedded way](https://debezium.io/documentation/reference/stable/development/engine.html) in the running instance of Camel.
+Camel includes components for Debezium in its implementation which allows to use it inside Apache Camel as a consumer endpoint which allows running the [Debezium engine in an embedded way](https://debezium.io/documentation/reference/stable/development/engine.html) in the running instance of Camel.

-Some of the connectors currently available are:
+Some of the components currently available are:
 - [Debezium MySQL Connector Component](https://camel.apache.org/components/latest/debezium-mysql-component.html)
 - [Debezium PostgreSQL Connector Component](https://camel.apache.org/components/latest/debezium-postgres-component.html)
 - [Debezium SQL Server Connector Component](https://camel.apache.org/components/latest/debezium-sqlserver-component.html)